 Forrest, Julie, Neide, Casey, and Amanda.
 Justin can still rattle off the names of all the HopeWell social workers he dealt with after entering foster care at the age of three.

-Today, as a young man of 18, Justin remains grateful for the care and concern they showed for him during his often-tumultuous childhood.
-As a teenager, he grew especially close to two of them – Casey and Amanda – in whom he was able to confide his everyday stresses and struggles.
+Today, at age 18, Justin remains grateful for the care and concern they showed for him during his often-tumultuous childhood.
+As a teenager, he grew especially close to two of them – Casey and Amanda.
+He was able to confide his everyday stresses and struggles to them.